 Academic policies for the Th.M. degree are established by the Advanced Degree Council (ADC) of the Toronto School of Theology (TST).
 Members of the ADC are appointed from the participating colleges, the departments, the University of Toronto and the Advanced Degree Students Association.
-ADC policies must be congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto; with the policies of the Ontario Council for Graduate Studies (OCGS); with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS); and government statutes and regulations.
+ADC policies must be congruent with the Memorandum of Agreement among the TST, the participating colleges and the University of Toronto; with the policies of the Ontario Council for Graduate Studies (OCGS) or its successor (to be established in conjunction with the Ontario Universities Council on Quality Assurance); with the accrediting standards of the Association of Theological Schools in the United States and Canada (ATS); and government statutes and regulations.
 Academic policies are administered collaboratively by the Director of Advanced Degree Programs of the TST (TST AD Director), by the Director of Advanced Degree Studies in the student's college of registration (college AD Director), and by the academic department in which the student is registered.